sdowty/388Example/README.md

 In the base Directory should be your Eagle project files, a directory called "cam" that contains the DRC files and CAM job files (You will use the ones in this repository), and a directory called "renders" which contains the output files from your project.
 If you want to also version control your firmware (which you probably should) you can have a folder called "software" or "firmware" to manage code.

 ## Submissions
 Submissions should be in the form of Github Releases.
 When a deadline comes around whatever the latest release on your repo is will be taken as your submission.
+You should not email me submissions, moving forward email submissions will not be graded.

 Documentation on how to create a release can be found [HERE](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository).